MetaMask/core/docs/reviewing-release-prs.md

 - Changes to contributor-only documentation
 - Removal of runtime dependencies (unless it is being done to improve the size of the package)

-With that in mind, there are three categories to break changes into:
+With that in mind, there are three ways changes can be categorized:

 ### Breaking changes